tkng/micter/README.md

 ## Performance Test

-test data: crowled Japanese blogs entries (roughly 250MB for train, 250MB for test. character encoding is UTF-8.)
+test data: crowled Japanese blog entries (roughly 250MB for train, 250MB for test. character encoding is UTF-8.)

 train data and test data is splitted with mecab.